isabella232/dynamic-media-classic.en-1/help/system-requirements.md

 ---
 title: System requirements
-seo-title: System requirements
-description: null
-seo-description: Learn about the system requirements for the best experience using Dynamic Media Classic.
+description: Learn about the system requirements for the best experience using Dynamic Media Classic.
 uuid: 8dfc925b-7350-41af-9207-3b2a743c0998
 contentOwner: admin
 content-type: reference